JPTRON/TwitchEmotes/README.md

 # TwitchEmotes
 Web extension that provides twitch extra emotes.
-Like ffz and bttv, but only for the user.
+Like ffz and bttv.

 - Compatibility:
   * Firefox : ✔️